North Alabama Medical Center

 Location: Florence, Alabama

-Services: Certificate of Need Assistance, Programming, Planning, Architecture, Interiors
+Services: Certificate of Need Assistance, Programming, Planning, Architecture, and Interiors

 Scope: New Medical Center

 On the ground floor, the hospital provides covered and dedicated drop-offs for all significant entrances.
 Within the hospital, there are 14 operating rooms, a dedicated cath lab suite with four procedure rooms, 33 emergency positions, imaging with radiology, MRI, CT, nuclear medicine, and other ancillary and support services.
-The second floor of the hospital houses thirty critical care beds and the third floor houses Women’s Services, with 9 LDR rooms, 21 postpartum beds, and both term and level 2 nurseries.
-The fourth and fifth floors are designed for medical/surgical beds.
+The second floor of the hospital houses thirty critical care beds and the third floor houses Women’s Services, with nine LDR rooms, 21 postpartum beds, and both term and level II nurseries.
+The fourth and fifth floors are designed for medical-surgical beds.

 The facility is designed to promote patient privacy and dignity while enhancing the efficiency of use for caregivers, patients, and families.
 Circulation is arranged to maximize the functional relationships between all departments while separating the public, inpatients, and outpatients in a cohesive, collaborative design.
 State of the art technology can be found throughout the hospital in wireless and digital technology, computerized drug dispensing and electronic medical records.

 The interior colors, materials, and furniture pull inspiration from the local region and provide a warm and relaxing environment.
 The lobbies, corridors, and patient rooms showcase local artwork.
 The transition to the new hospital was seamless, and they were able to perform a hospital record of 50 surgeries on opening day!